sanger/limber/README.md

 Note that after doing this you will still need to stage the fixes before committing.
 I'd love to be able to automate this, but haven't discovered a solution that maintains the ability to partially stage a file, and doesn't involve running the linters directly on files in the .git folder.

+## Credentials

+Secrets are managed differently after the Rails 7.2 update.
+The setup can be done by running the command `bundle exec rails credentials:edit` locally

+This will create a `credentials.yml.enc` and `master.key` in the config directory

+You can then edit the credentials file with the following command:
+`VISUAL="nano --wait" bin/rails credentials:edit`

+These should not be committed to the github repo.

+Instead they are copied into the `templates` directory within the `roles/deploy_limber` directory in the private deployment project repo.